chesspamungkas/firstcallqa-task/README.md

 ## Command Instructions

+Please clone this repository to your local machine.

 ```terminal
 $ npm i         // npm install packages
 $ npm run json-server   // this will running on port 8000